jake-bickle/Arachnid/README.md

 curl https://bootstrap.pypa.io/get-pip.py -o get-pip.py
 python get-pip.py
 ```

 * Installing PHP varies by operating system.
 If you're on a Unix system your default package repository likely contains it and you'll simply need to install it there.
 No configuration is required.
-For further instructions, refer to the offical (documentation](https://www.php.net/manual/en/install.php).
+For further instructions, refer to the [offical documentation](https://www.php.net/manual/en/install.php).
 * Then simply install Arachnid via pip.
 ```
 pip install arachnid-crawler